demidovakatya/courses/quizzes/quiz1.md

 ## Question 2

-Which of the following code uses the `rCharts` package to create a sortable and searchable data table for the 𝚊𝚒𝚛𝚚𝚞𝚊𝚕𝚒𝚝𝚢 data set?
+Which of the following code uses the `rCharts` package to create a sortable and searchable data table for the `𝚊𝚒𝚛𝚚𝚞𝚊𝚕𝚒𝚝𝚢` data set?
 Assume the `rCharts` package and the `airquality` data set have already been loaded into R.

 - `airquality`
-- `d <- data.frame(airquality, stringsAsFactors = FALSE)print(d)`
+- `d <- data.frame(airquality, stringsAsFactors = FALSE); print(d)`
 - `head(airquality)`
 - `dTable(airquality, sPaginationType = "full_numbers")`